TheScandinavian/ChapterCreator/README.md

 STEP 3 - ENSURE SCRIPT IS IN NON-CLUTTERED FOLDER FOR SAKE OF CONVENIENCE

+STEP 4 - EXECUTE SCRIPT; IT WILL ASK YOU FOR A NAME

+STEP 5 - TYPE NAME AND HIT ENTER

-STEP 4 - EXECUTE SCRIPT; IT WILL GENERATE A .TXT FILE NAMED "YOUR CHAPTER" IN THE SAME FOLDER
+STEP 6 - A .TXT FILE SHARING THE NAME FROM STEP 4 IS GENERATED AND SAVED IN THE SAME FOLDER AS THE SCRIPT

-STEP 5 - IF YOU WANT TO KEEP THE .TXT FILE, RENAME IT OR MOVE IT BEFORE EXECUTING THE SCRIPT AGAIN